bor0/gidti/manuscript/chapter3.md

 [^ch3n3]: This is what makes Idris a so-called proof assistant.
 In general, Idris combines a lot of functionalities from mainstream languages (Java, C, C++) and some functionalities from proof assistants, which further blurs the line between these two kinds of software.

 [^ch3n4]: A _Turing machine_ is a very simple abstract machine designed to capture our intuitive understanding of _computation_ in the most general sense.
 Any formal system that can simulate a Turing machine, and thus also perform arbitrary computations, is called _Turing complete_.

-(Untyped) Lambda calculus is Turing complete.
+[^ch3n5]: For this reason the typed lambda calculus is not Turing complete, while the untyped lambda calculus is.
+Fixed-point combinators provide flexibility, but that has its drawbacks.
+They can be non-terminating - loop indefinitely without producing an answer.
+While non-termination has its uses for software (e.g. a program keeps running until we choose to close it), termination is important for mathematical proofs as we will see in Section 4.2.

-[^ch3n5]: Collections in general are considered to be subcollections of some large universal collection, also called the universe.
+[^ch3n6]: Collections in general are considered to be subcollections of some large universal collection, also called the universe.
 Depending on the context, the definition of this universe will vary.

-[^ch3n6]: As a consequence that we need to construct an object as evidence in order to prove something, the law of excluded middle {$$}P \lor \lnot P{/$$} is not valid in this logic, whereas in classic mathematical logic this is taken as an axiom.
+[^ch3n7]: As a consequence that we need to construct an object as evidence in order to prove something, the law of excluded middle {$$}P \lor \lnot P{/$$} is not valid in this logic, whereas in classic mathematical logic this is taken as an axiom.
 For some propositions, for example, {$$}P{/$$} is an odd number or not, there are proofs that we can provide.
 However, for some propositions this is impossible, for example, {$$}P{/$$} is a program that halts or not.
 So, unlike classic mathematical logic, in this logic the law of excluded middle does not exist due to the undecidability problem.

-[^ch3n7]: It is provable in case we can construct an object of such type, and not provable otherwise.
+[^ch3n8]: It is provable in case we can construct an object of such type, and not provable otherwise.